BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 This wallet has three layers of spending conditions and uses relative timelocks to unlock layers two and three:

-- Condition 1 (primary): The primary spending condition defines that two out of three keys are required to sign a transaction.
+- **Condition 1 (primary):** The primary spending condition defines that two out of three keys are required to sign a transaction.
-- Condition 2 (recovery): After 6 months of wallet inactivity, unlock a second spending condition which only requires one of the three keys to sign transactions.
+- **Condition 2 (recovery):** After 6 months of wallet inactivity, unlock a second spending condition which only requires one of the three keys to sign transactions.
-- Condition 3 (catastrophe): After 12 months of wallet inactivity, unlock a third spending condition which activates one additional key.
+- **Condition 3 (emergency):** After 12 months of wallet inactivity, unlock a third spending condition which activates one additional key.

 <div class="center" markdown="1">